arivan-amin/Clean-Architecture-Microservices/README.md

 ### OpenAPI and Swagger Docs

-Provide detailed documentation for all endpoints.
+Provides detailed documentation for all endpoints.

 ### Entity and DTO separation

-Decouples core business logic from presentation using request and response pojo.
+Decouples core business logic from presentation using request and response POJO.

-### Core Entity and Jpa separation
+### Core Entity and JPA separation

 Core entities have no association with JPA and are never annotated with @Entity.